 '''

-snapshot = container.snapshots.create(
+snapshot = instance.snapshots.create(

 ... 'my-backup', stateful=True, wait=True)

 snapshot.name

 'my-backup'

 '''

-6.6 Container files
+6.6 Instance files

-Containers also have a files manager for getting and putting files on the container.
+Instances also have a files manager for getting and putting files on the instance.
 The following methods are available on the files manager:

-- put push a file into the container. - mk\dir create an empty directory on the container. - recursive\put recursively push a directory to the container. - get get a file from the container. - recursive\get recursively pull a directory from the container. - delete\available If the file\delete extension is available on the lxc host, then this method returns True and the delete method is available. - delete delete a file on the container.
+- put push a file into the instance. - mk_dir create an empty directory on the instance. - recursive_put recursively push a directory to the instance. - get get a file from the instance. - recursive_get recursively pull a directory from the instance. - delete_available If the file_delete extension is available on the lxc host, then this method returns True and the delete method is available. - delete delete a file on the instance.

-Note: All file operations use uid and gid of 0 in the container. i.e. root.
+Note: All file operations use uid and gid of 0 in the instance. i.e. root.

 '''

 filedata = open('my-script').read()

-container.files.put('/tmp/my-script', filedata)
+instance.files.put('/tmp/my-script', filedata)

-newfiledata = container.files.get('/tmp/my-script2')
+newfiledata = instance.files.get('/tmp/my-script2')

 open('my-script2', 'wb').write(newfiledata)

 '''